docsforadobe/after-effects-plugin-guide/docs/effect-details/tips-tricks.rst

 Deeeeeep, man.
 After Effects rotates around the upper left corner of the upper left pixel when the anchor point (see User Documentation) is (0,0).

 However, the subpixel sample and area sample callbacks actually treat (.0, .0) as a direct hit.
 To compensate for this, subtract 0.5 from x and y values before calling those functions.

-The matrix functions (`transform_world <#_bookmark267>`__) don't have this problem.
+The matrix functions (``transform_world`` from :ref:`effect-details/graphics-utility-suites.PF_WorldTransformSuite`) don't have this problem.

 When translating an image by a subpixel amount, make the output layer one pixel wider than its input, and leave the origin at (0,0).